sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 (via Goreography).
 Every character can attempt to cast a spell (via Fundamental Magic).
 But, their odds are very low.

+You can attempt moves even if you don't meet the requirements shown.

 Just as the "expert" and "master" levels cause the flip to be done with advantage, the "wild" and "novice" levels cause the flip to be done with disadvantage.